Hellager/clean-recent/README.md

 ## Contributing

 Pull requests are welcome.
-Since this console application is customized for tauri sidecar, if you want to change the ouput, you'd better build your own console application.
+Since this console application is customized for Tauri sidecar, if you want to change the ouput, you'd better build your own console application.